 - Students may DROP a course on-line up to the official drop deadline without a “W” grade.

-Students must submit the Full-Time Certification Form.
-No registration form is required.
+Students must submit the Full-Time Certification Form only, no registration form is required.
 Tuition equivalent to two credits will be charged.
-This form must be signed by the students advisor and submitted as a hard copy to the GMS office, L309.
-Students should indicate the type of independent work to be complete during the semester.
-Please note student must indicate specific details of their objectives or it may be denied.
+This form must be submitted via the GMS website Student Page form submission.
+Students should indicate the type of independent work and total hours per week during the specific semester or it may be denied.
 Visa regulations require that most International students register as full–time students either by course registration or by certification.

-Class Adjustment (Add/Drop):
+Class Adjustment (Add/Drop) Spring 2017

-- Students may DROP a course without a “W” grade up February 20, 2014 via on-line registration for standard courses.
+- Students may DROP a course without a “W” grade up February 23, 2017 via on-line registration for standard courses.

 - Non‐standard courses should use the Student Link to view pertinent add/drop deadlines because non‐standard classes have a customized drop schedule.